The Case Study of Vanitas: Anime

 On March 28, 2021, it was announced at AnimeJapan that the series would be receiving an anime television series adaptation by Bones.
 It was directed by Tomoyuki Itamura, with scripts overseen by Deko Akao and character designs by Yoshiyuki Ito.
 Yuki Kajiura composed the series' music.
 The series is a split-cour anime, with the first half airing from July 3 to September 18, 2021, on Tokyo MX and other channels.
 The second half aired from January 15 to April 2, 2022.
 The first opening theme is "Sora to Utsuro" by Sasanomaly, while the first ending theme is "0 (zero)" by LMYK.
-The second opening theme is "Your Name" by Little Glee Monster, while the second ending theme is "salvation" by MONONKUL.
+The second opening theme is "Your Name" by Little Glee Monster, while the second ending theme is "salvation" by Mononkul.
 Funimation licensed the series outside of Asia.
 On August 5, 2021, Funimation announced the series would receive an English dub, which premiered the following day.
 Plus Media Networks Asia has licensed the series in Southeast Asia and released it on Aniplus Asia and IQIYI.

 Reception

 Manga

-As of June 2021, The Case Study of Vanitas had over 5.5 million copies in circulation.
+By June 2021, The Case Study of Vanitas had over 5.5 million copies in circulation.
 Upon its release, the Japanese volumes appeared in charts from Oricon.
 Critics enjoyed the handling of Vanitas and setting and praised the mix of action, humor and adventure, while at the same time praising his relationship with Noe.
 The Fandom Post acclaimed the first manga volume as it exceeded his expectations.
-Melina Dargis from Fandom Post also wanted the manga to be adapted into an anime in 2017.
+Melina Dargis from The Fandom Post also wanted the manga to be adapted into an anime in 2017.
 The focus on romance between arcs was praised for its handling of Vanitas as hilarious character considering how poorly he reacts to his feelings towards Jeanne.
 Manga News praised the handling of Vanitas through his tragic backstory, and noted that Mochizuki's handling of narrations is hard to follow.
 In a following review, The Fandom Post enjoyed the mix of action and multiple events occurring in the manga's seventh volume and that while the art was not that detailed, the action scenes made up for it.
 El Palomitrón said while there is no boys' love between the two leads due to the focus on other, more explored relationships, the reviewer found the connection between Vanitas and Noé deep and comparable to the one between Vanitas and Jeanne.